 And just in case, there’s still another alternative, ski goggles with interchangeable lenses!

-What tint should you go for?
+What colour should you choose?

 Yellow, pink, and orange highlight terrain changes, especially when it’s foggy.
 However with a yellow lens on, you will get blinded more easily if the sun shows up all of a sudden, pink and orange are more versatile.

 On the opposite, grey and brown are more effective in bright conditions.
 Grey is neutral, it's the shade that least distorts colours.
-Brown is the most soothing and the most comfortable tint.
+Brown is the most soothing and the most comfortable colour.
 Mirrored lenses prevent glare by reflecting sun rays.

-How about polarized lenses?
+How about polarised lenses?

 What are the new lens technologies?